mmahlies/Udacity_capstone/README.md

 6. Run udacity-c3-deployment\k8s\forward validation.cmd *Shell script to forward port for validation services*

+** Future work
+1. Add swagger descrition to the endpoint to be more informative
+2. add image compress logic to uploaded image
+3. add OAuth social authentication feature to allow user register by their social accounts

 **Note that

 By default Kubernetes offer RollingUpdate strategy feature is set to RollingUpdate that allow us to update the container with Zero downtime and build System which enhanced in resiliency